Small Tea Growers

-In its worst form bonded labour practice is an employer-employee relationship that institutionalizes and operationalises through the feudal system of debt and intergenerational bondage.
-However, forms of bondage are changing and are getting redefined according to the need of the emerging new societies and economies.
+In its worst form, bonded labour practice is an employer-employee relationship that institutionalizes and operationalises through the feudal system of debt and intergenerational bondage.
 Forced labour is an extension of bondage.

-Social security in India has been seen as an economic, social and cultural entitlement and not as a right that all are entitled to.
-Infact the provision of social security for some has become the justification for denial for many, due to the creation of a dual policy on social security.
+Social security in India has been seen as an economic, social and cultural entitlement and not as a right.
+In fact the provision of social security for some has become the justification for denial to many.

 Garment & Leather Workers